kborkowska/react-recruitment-starter/README.md

 - Accessibility
 - Over-engineering - show off with some patterns and practices you would use in a more complex app

+## Notes

+This task should take you around 4 hours to complete.
+Please do not spend significantly more time on it, we would like to see a submission based on what you achieve in this time.

+The level of role you are applying for (Junior/Mid/Senior) will be taken into consideration during review.

 ## Submitting your completed task

 We would like to see your completed task either in a forked repo, or submitted as a .zip archive.